Syagrius of Nice

 Syagrius (d.
 787 or 788) was the bishop of Nice and the legendary founder and first abbot of the abbey of Saint-Pons de Cimiez.
-He is considered a saint by the Catholic Church and a Pre-Congregational Saint in the Eastern Orthodox Church.
+He is considered a saint by the Catholic Church and in the Eastern Orthodox Church.

 Originally a monk from Lérins Abbey, Syagrius founded the abbey of Saint Pons in 775-777.
 Legend describes him as a nephew of Charlemagne but his dates do not support such a relationship.

 Syagrius's vita relates that as a man he was discreet, always active and full of zeal for the salvation of souls, and that he performed a miracle by resurrecting a child killed by a horse.

 Syagrius died in 787 or 788.
 His feast day is on 23 May.